-Any director may be removed, with or without cause, by two-thirds (2/3) vote cast by members of the Board of Directors at a duly called Board of Directors meeting or by members of the Association having voting privileges, represented in person, at any annual or special meeting of the Association.
-Any member of the board who has two (2) unexcused consecutive meeting absences shall be contacted by the Executive Director of the Association regarding their intent to serve on the Board.
+Any director may be removed, with or without cause, by two-thirds (2/3) vote cast by members of the Board of Directors at a duly called Board of Directors meeting or by members of the Association having voting privileges, at any annual or special meeting of the Association.
+Any member of the board who has two (2) unexcused consecutive meeting absences shall be contacted by the Chair of the Governance Committee regarding their intent to serve on the Board.
 Any member of the Board who has three (3) unexcused consecutive meeting absences shall receive a letter from the President of the Association regarding their absences and shall be requested to submit a letter stating their intent to the Board.
 If such notice of intent is not received prior to the fourth consecutive meeting, the Board may declare the position vacant.